A new way to earn college credit while attending LAU.

 Register for DSU Courses

 Concurrent enrollment students do not register the same way traditional DSU college students do.
-Students should work directly with the DSU Concurrent Enrollment team by email or phone to select courses.
+Students should register for classes by contacting the DSU enrollment team directly by email (firstname.lastname@example.org) or phone at 435-652-7739 to select courses.

 - If registering by email, DSU will reply via email if a seat is available, then register your student accordingly.